mnjul/html-resume/README.md

 * Currently letter portrait only.
 PRs welcome for other paper sizes --- especially A4!

 # Actually Rendering the PDF
-* Again...I've only tried on the said version of Firefox & Chrome, on OS X.
+* Again...I've only tried on the said version of Firefox & Chrome, on macOS.
 * Just open the HTML file with the browser.
 No need to serve the document from any kind of web server --- the ``file:///`` protocol should be good enough.
 * On Firefox:
   * You probably need to remove any page margins in **about:config**.